Machian Gravity: A mathematical formulation for Mach's Principle: Mach's Principle: Foundations, History, and Gravitational Theories

-Here, we take the velocity outside the integral because the velocity $v$ is independent of $r$.
-The relativistic effects are not considered, i.e. the $\left(\frac{v^2}{c^2}\right)$ terms are neglected.
+Here, we take the velocity outside the integral because the velocity $\vec{v}$ is independent of $r$.
+We have also taken the speed of light to be $c=1$.
+The relativistic effects are not considered here, i.e. the $v^2\ll 1$ and hence the higher order terms are neglected.
 In the relativistic limit, we need to use the four-velocity, which will give us the four-potential, exactly like electromagnetism.
 This actually solves the problem of inertia related to the Mach principle~\footnote{At this point I would like to inform the readers that according to GR gravity is a spin $2$ field.
 However, under a weak gravitational field or an almost flat space-time we can we can well approximate the equations by equations that have the same form as in classical electromagnetism.
 Under such circumstances, the spacetime metric can be expanded as $g_{\mu\nu} = \eta_{\mu\nu} + h_{\mu\nu}$.
 Here, $\eta_{\mu\nu}$ is the Minkowski metric.
 Let us define $\bar{h}_{\mu\nu} = h_{\mu\nu} - \frac{1}{2}\eta_{\mu\nu} h$, where $h = \text{tr}(h_{\mu\nu})$.
 We can define $\bar{h}_{00} = 4\Phi/c^2$ and $\bar{h}_{0i} = -2\vec{\mathcal{A}}_i/c^2$, where $i\in(1,2,3)$.
 As $\bar{h}_{ij}\sim \mathcal{O}(1/c^2)$ we ignore those terms.
 We can take $\Phi(t,x)$ as the gravitoelectric potential, which is nothing but the Newtonian potential, and $\mathcal{A}(t,x)$ as the gravitomagnetic vector potential.
 These quantities follow the classical electromagnetic equations~\cite{mashhoon2003gravitoelectromagnetism, mashhoon2001gravitoelectromagnetism1, mashhoon2001gravitomagnetism}.
 Sciama used the same gravito-magnetic vector potential in the equations.}.
 To understand that, we will consider two cases.